Reasons to Give *

 How to Volunteer *

 Requirements: Applicants must complete an initial 10-hour training program provided by Rape Crisis, offered periodically, and pass a criminal background check.
 Continuing education and supervision are provided at hotline volunteer meetings and additional training opportunities.
-(Related experience or training cannot be substituted for training program.)
-Minimum age for hotline volunteers is 20 years of age.
+(Related experience or training cannot be substituted for training program).
+Minimum age for hotline volunteers is 18 years of age.
+Applicants must posses a valid drivers license and have access to a reliable insured motor vehicle.
+To apply please contact our Hotline Services Coordinator; Shawn Trout at 410-857-0900.

 A trustee is someone who desires to be a member of our governing board.
 Members are nominated and elected by majority vote of the Board.
 Trustees are recruited based on their area of expertise, community service, leadership and desire to be involved.